alibekU/sales_forecast/README.md

 5. A link that allows to download results will apper after predicting is complete

 # Project structure
-data\
+data\ <br/>
--sales_train.csv - data with sales transactions for 60 shops in 3 years from https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data
+-sales_train.csv - data with sales transactions for 60 shops in 3 years from https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data<br/>
--items.csv - data with item categories for 60 shops in 3 years from https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data
+-items.csv - data with item categories for 60 shops in 3 years from https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data<br/>
-models\
+models\<br/>
--forecast_v1.pkl - a Pickle file, saved regression model trained on 40 shops data -forecast.pkl - a Pickle file, saved regression model trained on 3 shops data app\
+-forecast_v1.pkl - a Pickle file, saved regression model trained on 40 shops data<br/>
+-forecast.pkl - a Pickle file, saved regression model trained on 3 shops data<br/>
+app\<br/>
--run.py - the main script of Flask web app -process_data.py - functions to clean, generate features and split data for predicting -train_model.py - functions to train and evaluate a model.
-Run this file in command line to re-build a model -templates\
+-run.py - the main script of Flask web app<br/>
+-process_data.py - functions to clean, generate features and split data for predicting<br/>
+-train_model.py - functions to train and evaluate a model.
+Run this file in command line to re-build a model<br/>
+-templates\<br/>
- --master.html - main html page template
+ --master.html - main html page template<br/>
- --resulst.html - a template for displaying results -uploads\ - folder with data uploaded by the users -downloads\ - folder with data for users to download images\ - pictures for the README file requirements.txt - a list of required PIP packages, result of `pip freeeze` command Procfile - code for Flask app launch at Heroku data_exloration_v1.ipynb - a Jupyter notebook with ML pipeline exploration README.md - readme file
+ --resulst.html - a template for displaying results<br/>
+ -uploads\ - folder with data uploaded by the users<br/>
+ -downloads\ - folder with data for users to download<br/>
+images\ - pictures for the README file<br/>
+requirements.txt - a list of required PIP packages, result of `pip freeeze` command<br/>
+Procfile - code for Flask app launch at Heroku<br/>
+data_exloration_v1.ipynb - a Jupyter notebook with ML pipeline exploration<br/>
+README.md - readme file<br/>

 # Data
 The training data comes from Kaggle's Predict Future Sales competition https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data <br/>